ryuu1kyou/TeamsTranscriptCleanerFlask/README.md

 1. Register/login to the application
 2. Click **"Upload Transcript"**
-3. Select your Teams transcript file (.docx)
+3. Select your Teams transcript file (.txt) and optional typo list (.csv)
 4. Choose processing options
 5. Submit for processing